StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_stackpack_provisioning_script.md

 # Prepare a StackPack provisioning script

-The provisioning script that is used for provisioning the StackPack should extend from `com.stackstate.stackpack.ProvisioningScript`.
+The provisioning script that's used for provisioning the StackPack should extend from `com.stackstate.stackpack.ProvisioningScript`.
 The provisioning script can be split into multiple groovy scripts.
 The `provisioning` directory inside the StackPack is part of the classpath, so any groovy script referred to inside the `provisioning` directory is also loaded.

 A provisioning script is provided with a set of capabilities that it can execute in the `StackState` environment.
 The capabilities are restricted to those that are defined as part of `com.stackstate.stackpack.ProvisioningContext` which is passed as a constructor parameter for the `ProvisioningScript`.